-The latter technique has become a growing issue in recent years with the development of AI technology being used to create deepfakes.
-Regardless of how the content is obtained, crimes involving NCII are becoming more commonplace worldwide.
+The latter technique has become a growing issue in recent years with the development of AI and deepfake technology.
+Regardless of how perpetrators obtain the content, crimes involving NCII are becoming more commonplace worldwide.

-As an umbrella term covering any form of cybercrime revolving around intimate media, NCII abuse can come in a variety of forms.
-Understanding the difference between these methods and their objective can help you avoid becoming a victim.
+As an umbrella term covering cybercrime forms involving intimate media, NCII abuse can come in a variety of forms.
+Understanding what is NCII abuse and the difference between these methods can prevent you from becoming a victim.

-- Deepfake Scams: Digitally created intimate media using the victim’s likeness.
-Deepfake content can also be used by the perpetrator to initiate the exchange of intimate content.
+- Deepfake Scams.
+Digitally created intimate media using the victim’s likeness.
+Deepfake content is also used by perpetrators to initiate the exchange of intimate content.

-- Sexploitation: This is similar to sextortion, but the end goal is coercing the victim to disclose further intimate media or sexual favors.
+- Sexploitation.
+Similar to sextortion, the goal in sexploitation is to coerce the victim into providing more intimate media or sexual favors.

-Revenge porn is often used synonymously with NCII, but they are not the same thing.
-The intent of this crime is to cause reputation damage, emotional distress, or to gain general control over the victim.
+Revenge porn is intended to cause reputation damage, emotional distress, or to gain control over the victim.
 Nudes are often leaked by a disgruntled partner or personal connection.

-On the other hand, sextortion is non-consensual intimate image abuse with the intent to profit financially.
-The media can be created both willingly or unknowingly.
-Some ways in which this content can be created without permission are deepfakes and webcam hacking.
+On the other hand, sextortion is intimate image abuse with the intent to profit financially.
+Criminals may create the content for sextortion with or without the consent of all participants.
+Some ways this content is created without permission include deepfakes and webcam hacking.
 Revenge porn leaks may also provide sextortionist with media they can use as leverage.

 How Does NCII Abuse Happen?

-While Non-consensual intimate image abuse can happen in a variety of ways, there are some consistent tactics that can tip off a potential threat.
-Knowing what to look for in these warning signs can make the difference in whether or not you fall victim.
+While non-consensual intimate image abuse can happen in a variety of ways, there are some consistent tactics that can tip off a potential threat.
+Recognizing these warning signs can make the difference in whether or not you fall victim.

 Many scammers create false personas that are carefully crafted to lure in their targets.
 Using information available on your profile, they are able to assume the role of a prospective peer who shares your interests before asking for explicit content.